tiagolr/filtr/README.md

 ## Features

-  * 6 Unique filters with different slopes and modes
+  * 34 filters types with different slopes and modes
-  * 5 Modes per filter (LP, BP, HP, Notch and Peak)
   * 12 patterns for resonance and cutoff triggered by midi notes
   * Paint mode with user defined shapes
   * Point type - hold, curve, s-curve, stairs ..